-A Company Limited by Guarantee without a Share capital are usually used in circumstances whereby it has been decided to give corporate protection to entities such as charities, trade associations or sports clubs.
+A Company Limited by Guarantee without a Share capital are usually used in circumstances that give corporate protection such as charities, trade associations, societies, sports clubs and social clubs.
 This company type is appropriate for non-profit companies or NGO (non-governmental organization).
 They can also be used for property management purposes in the servicing and maintenance of residential associations.
 The company name of a CLG must end in the suffix “Company Limited by Guarantee”.
 However there are some exemptions, a company can apply for removal of the suffix when its objects are in the promotion of commerce, art, science, education, religion, charity or any other prescribed object.

 Charitable Status can be applied to the Revenue Commissioners on projects which are set up for charitable, scholastic or religious purposes.
 It should also be noted that Guarantee Companies are required under statutory legislation to file Audited Accounts every year with the Companies Registration Office.

-There is also a company limited by guarantee with a share capital, however these are rarely used.Contact us now for further details
+There is also a company limited by guarantee with a share capital, however, these are rarely used.Contact us now for further details